 While coffee gets a bad rap, it actually possesses a variety of health benefits when consumed moderately.
 “With its ability to constrict blood vessels, caffeine helps reduce redness, swelling, and inflammation,” says Diane Nelson, RN, vice president of Medical, Clinical, and Scientific Affairs at SkinBetter Science.
 “It’s also rich in antioxidants, which means it helps defend skin against free-radical photo-damage, protects skin against the loss of moisture, and helps reduce inflammation.”

 Almonds are one of the best sources of healthy fats that have been shown to improve overall skin health.
 Almonds also contain vitamins A, B, and E, which help protect the skin from becoming inflamed.
 “Due to the nutritional density of nuts and seeds you can hydrate your skin, promote its elasticity, help regenerate cells, and protect against free radicals,” says Dendy Engelman, MD, a dermatologist at Manhattan Dermatology and Cosmetic Surgery.
 Dermatologists swear by almonds and these other foods for radiant skin.

 There’s a reason this commonly used spice is becoming a popular ingredient in a myriad of skincare products, from serums and moisturizers to masks and creams.
 “Turmeric is known for its antioxidative, anti-inflammatory, wound-healing, anti-microbial, and calming effects—and there is a growing body of evidence to support its effects on skin health,” says Nelson.
 “Researchers believe it may help heal and prevent dry skin and regulate sebum production.”

 You’ve probably heard about acai bowls and smoothies, which are popping up in the health sphere more and more.
 This berry is loaded with antioxidants and has been linked to everything from improving cholesterol to boosting brain function.
 It’s also beneficial for your skin.
 “In addition to its antioxidant free-radical scavenging abilities, this powerhouse ingredient is also used in skin care for its anti-inflammatory, moisturizing, and skin brightening properties,” says Nelson.
-These are the skincare tips dermatologists use themselves.
+Here are more acai berry benefits you should know.